 The Death Race

 Learn by dying in this obituary-writing workshop.
-You and a dozen other reporters cover a mock memorial in a real funeral home, interview actual relatives who are grimly playing along, then drive back to a real newsroom where you write an obit in an hour.
+You and other reporters cover a mock memorial in a real funeral home, interview real relatives who are grimly playing along, then drive to a real newsroom to write an obit in an hour.
 The best one, as judged by the dead, wins an engraved funeral urn.
 Read the winner and runners-up.